Habitat and Biology

-On average 79% of the SBT catch has been made in the Indian Ocean, 17% in the Pacific Ocean and 4% in the Atlantic Ocean (Figure 2).
-The reported Atlantic Ocean catch has varied widely between about 18t and 8,200t since 1968 (Figure 2), averaging about 804t over the past two decades.
+On average 79.3% of the SBT catch has been made in the Indian Ocean, 16.5% in the Pacific Ocean and 4.2% in the Atlantic Ocean (Figure 2).
+The reported Atlantic Ocean catch has varied widely between about 18t and 8,200t since 1968 (Figure 2), averaging about 839t over the past two decades.
 This variation in catch is reflecting shifts in longline effort between the Atlantic and Indian Oceans.
 Fishing in the Atlantic occurs primarily off the southern tip of South Africa (Figure 4).
-Since 1968, the reported Indian Ocean catch has declined from about 45,000t to 8,000t, averaging about 19,500t, and the reported Pacific Ocean catch has ranged from about 800t to 19,000t, averaging about 5,200t, over the same periods (although SBT data analyses indicate that these catches may be under-estimated).
+Since 1968, the reported Indian Ocean catch has declined from about 45,000t to 8,000t, averaging about 19,200t, and the reported Pacific Ocean catch has ranged from about 800t to 19,000t, averaging about 5,200t, over the same periods (although SBT data analyses indicate that these catches may be under-estimated).

 The 2014 assessment suggested that the SBT spawning biomass is at a very low fraction (9%) of its original biomass as well as below the level that could produce maximum sustainable yield.
 However, there has been some improvement since the 2011 stock assessment.
 The current TAC has been set using the management procedure adopted in 2011, which has a 70% probability of rebuilding to the interim target biomass level by 2035.

-There were mixed signals from the indicators in 2014, with no indication of concern.
+There were mixed signals from the indicators in 2015.
 The overall results can be summarised as follows: